 Head lice are very common.
-They are small (adult lice are the size of a sesame seed) grey-brown insects.
+They are small grey-brown insects that grow up to 3mm long.
 They cannot fly or jump; neither can they burrow into the scalp.
-They can affect anyone, with long or short hair, no matter how clean the hair is.
+They can affect anyone with long or short hair, no matter how clean the hair is.